Recipe by Ellen Rainey

-"This is wonderful hot or cold, for breakfast or a dessert.
-A Definite Family Favorite." — Ellen Rainey
+"This is wonderful hot or cold, for breakfast or as a dessert.
+A definite family favorite!"

 Watch video tips and tricks